Weka

 The weka, also known as the Māori hen or woodhen (Gallirallus australis) is a flightless bird species of the rail family.
 It is endemic to New Zealand.
-It is the only extant member of the genus Gallirallus.
+Some authorities consider it as the only extant member of the genus Gallirallus.
 Four subspecies are recognized but only two (northern/southern) are supported by genetic evidence.

-The weka are sturdy brown birds, about the size of a chicken.
+The weka are sturdy brown birds about the size of a chicken.
 As omnivores, they feed mainly on invertebrates and fruit.
 Weka usually lay eggs between August and January; both sexes help to incubate.

 Description

 Weka are large rails.
 They are predominantly rich brown mottled with black and grey; the brown shade varies from pale to dark depending on subspecies.
 The male is the larger sex at 50–60 cm in length and 532–1605 g in weight.
 Females measure 46–50 cm in length and weigh 350–1035 g.
 The reduced wingspan ranges from 50 to 60 cm.

 The relatively large, reddish-brown beak is about 5 cm long, stout and tapered, and used as a weapon.
 The pointed tail is near-constantly being flicked, a sign of unease characteristic of the rail family.
 Weka have sturdy legs and reduced wings.